MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Web Systems Subject Outline.md

 1. Demonstrate understanding of the basic concepts of hardware, software, [[cybersecurity]], [[processes]] and the components of an Operating System including how to work on the command line and create simple scripts.
 (D.1)

-2. Identify and explain the role and function of the Internet, the World Wide Web, and their components.
-Describe and make use of distributed applications on the Internet.
+2. Identify and explain the role and function of [[the Internet]], the World Wide Web, and their components.
+Describe and make use of distributed applications on [[the Internet]].
 (D.1)

 3. Design and implement a simple web site to a given specification.
 (C.1)